The towers of Cádiz, or Cádiz from above.

 Living in one of these towers gives us plenty of time to find them and bring them to you.

-What about the towers?
+So, what about the towers?
 Do you see them differently now?
-Would you like to see them "in real life"?
+Would you like to see them “in person”?